SAP/curated-resources-for-domain-driven-design/README.md

 | Link                                                                                            | Our 2 cents (where applicable)                                                              |
 | ----------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------- |
 | [Is Domain-Driven Design Overrated?
 (Stefan Tilkov at GOTO 2021)](https://youtu.be/ZZp9RQEGeqQ) | interesting talk around the sometimes maybe too evangelistic application of DDD in the wild |

+## DDD Kata

+We believe DDD is something that you must practice yourself to properly understand.
+If you want to try out DDD in your team, we came up with a [DDD Kata](ddd-kata.md) that allows you to get hands-on experience.
+Give it a shot!

 ## Support, Feedback, Contributing